 Iran strikes back at US with missile attack at bases in Iraq

-Iran has struck back at the United States for killing a top Revolutionary Guards commander, and is calling it revenge for the U.S. killing of Revolutionary Guard Gen. Qassem Soleimani
+Iran has struck back at the United States for killing a top Revolutionary Guard commander, calling it revenge for the U.S. killing of Gen. Qassem Soleimani

-TEHRAN, Iran -- Iran struck back at the United States early Wednesday for killing a top Revolutionary Guards commander, firing a series of ballistic missiles at two military bases in Iraq housing American troops in a major escalation between the two longtime foes.
+TEHRAN, Iran -- Iran struck back at the United States early Wednesday for killing a top Revolutionary Guard commander, firing a series of ballistic missiles at two military bases in Iraq that house American troops in a major escalation between the two longtime foes.

 The strikes, which came as Iran buried Soleimani, raised fears that the two longtime foes were closer to war.
 But there were some indications that there would not be further retaliation on either side, at least in the short term.